IepIweidieng/TJAPlayer3/tja.md

     * `10`, Bounce
   * See <https://easings.net/> for a visual preview and the actual equation.
 * `#GRADATION end` &mdash; TaikoManyGimmicks (TJA)
+  * Start a gradation group.
   * Make the following commands apply to the **end**ing of the approaching phase.
   * Each commands appear after `#GRADATION start <float-seconds-approach-duration> <enum-int-easing-points> <enum-int-easing-function>` are specified again with a possibly different value here.
 * `#GRADATION(Start)` &mdash; TaikoManyGimmicks v0.6.1α
+  * Start a gradation group.
   * End the interpolated command definition section and **start** a section of normal notechart definition.
 * `#GRADATION init` &mdash; TaikoManyGimmicks (TJA) / `#GRADATION(End)` &mdash; TaikoManyGimmicks v0.6.1α
+  * End a gradation group.
   * Stop ("**end**") applying ("**init**ialize") effects specified by the `#GRADATION` command to non-preceding notes and bar lines.

 They are conventionally used as follow: